yesoreyeram/yesoreyeram-boomtable-panel/README.md

 Row and Column name guidelines
 ------------------------------

-Row and Col names are derived from metrics name and value.
-If x is wrapped by _, then that will be replaced by actual column in graphite metric seperated by delimiter.
+Row and Col names are derived from series name.
+If n is wrapped by "_", then that will be replaced by n-th column in graphite metric (seperated by delimiter).
 Refer below examples and screenshots to get more idea.
 Or use debug mode to try.

 Sample graphite series